Algarve-Tourist.com

 The church overlooks the Largo do Carmo (Carmo Square), with its distinctive calçada stone pathing.

 The interior of the Igreja do Carmo is lavished with gold leaf and intricately carved altars.
-The funding for the church came from the wealth (and gold) that was imported from Brazil.
+The church was funded by the wealth, particularly gold, imported from Brazil.

 The altar in the Igreja do Carmo

-After paying the entrance fee and passing through the sacristy you enter the courtyard to the rear of the church.
+After paying the entrance fee and passing through the sacristy, you'll enter the courtyard to the rear of the church.
 This was originally the graveyard where the bones were exhumed from.

 There is an exterior bone altar, but unfortunately, all of the skulls and bones are badly damaged.